rchakode/kube-opex-analytics/README.md

 ## Goals
 <a name="goals"></a>

 `kube-opex-analytics` or literally *Kubernetes Opex Analytics* is a tool to help organizations track the resources being consumed by their Kubernetes clusters to prevent overpaying.
-To do so it generates, short-, mid- and long-term usage reports so give relevant insights on what amount of resources each project is spending over time.
-The final **goal being to help organizations make cost allocation and capacity planning decisions** with factual analytics.
+To do so it generates, short-, mid- and long-term usage reports showing relevant insights on what amount of resources each project is spending over time.
+The final **goal being to ease cost allocation and capacity planning decisions** with factual analytics.

 Actually, `kube-opex-analytics` periodically collects CPU and memory usage metrics from Kubernetes's APIs, processes and consolidates them over various time-aggregation perspectives (hourly, daily, monthly), to produce resource **usage reports covering up to a year**.
 The reports focus on namespace level, while a special care is taken to also account and highlight **shares of non-allocatable capacities**.